Banco de Gaia: 1980s-2009

+Live at Glastonbury was released in 1996, a recording of Banco de Gaia's June 24, 1995 performance at the Glastonbury Festival.
+Meanwhile, Marks was growing artistically, preparing his next album to be more complex and incorporating a greater use of acoustic instruments.
+The record label was requesting another dance-oriented album, which frayed their relationship with Marks.
+Meanwhile, they were going bankrupt, prompting him to form his own label, Disco Gecko, in 1998.
+Big Men Cry, released in 1997, featured a collaboration with Dick Parry playing saxophone.
+The track Drippy was prominently featured in the film Pi by Darren Aronofsky.

 In 1997, Marks put together a five-piece band that included Ted Duggan (drums), Ashley Hopkins (bass), Larry Whelan (wind synth, saxophone and ethnic flutes), and Gary Spacey-Foot (percussion and saxophones).
 The band reduced in number to just Marks, Duggan and Hopkins in 1999, and then just Marks and Duggan from 2000 until 2003, when Marks went back to being a solo artist.
+Between 1999 and 2004, he released The Magical Sounds of Banco De Gaia, Igizeh and You Are Here.

+2009 to present

 On 20 September 2009, Marks played an album launch show for his album Memories Dreams Reflections at Dingwalls in London.
 This show was to celebrate 20 years of Banco de Gaia.
 Marks was joined on stage by three members from the original five-piece band: Hopkins, Whelan and Duggan and vocalist Maya Preece, who sang on the latest album.

 He released a studio album Apollo on 8 April 2013, on his own Disco Gecko Recordings.

 In 2015, Marks returned to playing with a live three-piece band, with Ted Duggan (drums) and James Eller (bass).

 On 7 October 2016, he released his ninth studio album The 9th of Nine Hearts, featuring collaborations with Sophie Barker (Zero 7), Tim Bowness (No-Man), Dick Parry (Pink Floyd) and his band.

+Marks' tenth studio album, Trauma, was released on 6 September 2024, on Disco Gecko Recordings.